 There was no convincing this lady and after a few years I stopped trying.
 But, I think she represented a segment of the community that found the profusion of native plants… scary.
 And that were convinced that the plants were “just weeds”.
 They are not.
 I would challenge anyone to look carefully at out plantings and compare them to the weeds that sprout in vacant lots.
 To the contrary, our plant communities are rare, conservative, and exceptional.
 But, in the push and pull of urgent tasks to be finished, we would post information every now and then, and explanation of the gardens: its history and ecology and organizational lay out.
 But, these papers soon dissolved in the rain and wind.
 Educational, informational signage has been an on-going weak point of ours.

-The next year, our eighth grade class voted to take up a campaign to ask the BOE to remove the remaining asphalt from the school grounds:
+The next year, our eighth grade class voted to take up a campaign to ask the Board of Education to remove the remaining asphalt from the school grounds:

 The school gardens are linked to the school’s educational mission: gardens that represent historical communities and that create habitat for native insects, birds and other animals, and/or gardens that produce food and make the implicit connection for children between the earth and our sustenance.

 Our school community, and the vast majority of our neighborhood, stand in awe of the gardens created by our school and Mother Earth: here they find, freely given: berries, peace, beauty, quiet, friendship, joy.
 This is only the beginning of a network of restored lands that will reclaim health and biodiversity to our land.